-Chevron plans to conduct the following vertical seismic profile (VSP) survey types: Zero Offset, Offset, and Salt Proximity survey in the Mississippi Canyon Block 937.
-The water depth at the well location is approximately 1,300 meters.
-Chevron plans to use as the acoustic source either a 12-element, 2,400 cubic inch (in3) airgun array, or a 6-element, 1,500 in3 airgun array.
-The survey is planned to occur for two days during the period from September 1, 2023 through September 30, 2024.
-Please see Chevron's application for additional detail.
+LLOG plans to conduct one of the following vertical seismic profile (VSP) survey types: Zero Offset, Offset, Walkaway VSP, and/or Checkshots within Keathley Canyon Block 686.
+The survey area has water depths of 1,888 to 1,966 meters (m).
+LLOG plans to use either a 12-element, 2,400 cubic inch (in3) airgun array, or a 6-element, 1,500 in3 airgun array.
+The survey is planned to occur for up to 5 days during the period from issuance of the LOA to

+December 31, 2025.
+Please see LLOG's application for additional detail.

-Consistent with the preamble to the final rule, the survey effort proposed by Chevron in its LOA request was used to develop LOA-specific take estimates based on the acoustic exposure modeling results described in the preamble (86 FR 5322, January 19, 2021).
-In order to generate the appropriate take number for authorization, the following information was considered: (1) survey type; (2) location (by modeling zone; 1) (3) number of days; and (4) season.2 The acoustic exposure modeling performed in support of the rule provides 24-hour exposure estimates for each species, specific to each modeled survey type in each zone and season.
+Consistent with the preamble to the final rule, the survey effort proposed by LLOG in its LOA request was used to develop LOA-specific take estimates based on the acoustic exposure modeling results described in the preamble (86 FR 5322, January 19, 2021).
+In order to generate the appropriate take number for authorization, the following information was considered: (1) survey type; (2) location (by modeling zone 1); (3) number of days; and (4) season.2 The acoustic exposure modeling performed in support of the rule provides 24-hour exposure estimates for each species, specific to each modeled survey type in each zone and season.